yohann1146/OS-Assignment-1/README.md

 ## Q3)

-Q4) Cellular Base Station Shell bs_shell.c
+## Q4) Cellular Base Station Shell
+> question_4.c

-Functionality
+### Functionality
-The user inputs:
+- The user inputs:<br>

-set_freq <MHz>: updates the local frequency variable if the input is a positive integer.
+**set_freq <MHz>**: updates the local frequency variable if the input is a positive integer.<br>

-get_freq: displays the current base station carrier frequency.
+**get_freq**: displays the current base station carrier frequency.<br>

-quit: allows the user to exit the shell safely.
+**quit**: allows the user to exit the shell safely.<br>

-The shell provides a custom interface with the prompt station-controller$.
+-The shell provides a custom interface with the prompt station-controller$.

-External Commands such as top and ping are supported:
+-External Commands such as top and ping are supported:

-top: displays real-time system resource usage and running processes.
+**top**: displays real-time system resource usage and running processes.<br>

-ping <address>: attempts to ping the specified address exactly 4 times.
+**ping <address>**: attempts to ping the specified address exactly 4 times.

-The shell handles the SIGINT (Ctrl+C) signal:
+- The shell handles the SIGINT (Ctrl+C) signal:

-It does not terminate on Ctrl+C. Instead, it prints a warning and resets the frequency to a safe mode of 800 MHz.
+- It does not terminate on Ctrl+C. Instead, it prints a warning and resets the frequency to a safe mode of 800 MHz.

-Coding
+### Coding
-Created a standard command loop that prints the prompt, reads user input with fgets(), and parses strings using strtok().
+- Created a standard command loop that prints the prompt, reads user input with fgets(), and parses strings using strtok().

-Implemented Internal Commands by using strcmp() to catch specific keywords and modify local shell variables directly.
+- Implemented Internal Commands by using strcmp() to catch specific keywords and modify local shell variables directly.

-Implemented External Commands using the fork() and execvp() system calls:
+- Implemented External Commands using the fork() and execvp() system calls:

-The child process handles the execution of the system command.
+- The child process handles the execution of the system command.

-For the ping command, the code programmatically appends the -c 4 argument to ensure it runs exactly four times.
+- For the ping command, the code programmatically appends the -c 4 argument to ensure it runs exactly four times.

-The parent process uses wait() to stay in sync with the child process termination.
+- The parent process uses wait() to stay in sync with the child process termination.

-Integrated Signal Handling using the signal() function to catch SIGINT.
+- Integrated Signal Handling using the signal() function to catch SIGINT.
 A custom handler function performs the frequency reset logic and clears the input buffer.

-Designed to handle a maximum command input of 1023 characters.
+- Designed to handle a maximum command input of 1023 characters.